 Rimpact ORIGINAL has been proven.
-There's no doubt about that - piloted to a 14th place result in the EWS under racer Matt Stuttard.
+There's no doubt about that - piloted to multiple Top 10 results in the EWS under racer Matt Stuttard.
 But despite this we knew there was a way to improve upon near perfection.

 Our extensive testing concluded that, increasing the density of the material does not equal an increase in performance, as explained on our dedicated Dual Density page.
 As you'll learn there, an increase in density past a certain point began to transfer force through to the surface below.
 This lead us to conclude that harder isn't better.

 We then turned our sights to materials that could stiffen under force but remain supple when at rest.
 This Super-elastic material has a reversible elastic response to an applied stress.